Paatal/project-repo-template/README.md

 ## Evaluation
 This project will be evaluated on the basis of how easily it is understood by members of the CD2H team who need to make their own similar repositories.

-Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
+Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).
+These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
 The Evaluation committee will meet with each Project team leads to assist.

 Each project should have one or more Evaluation realated Milestones, see [Example Evaluation Milstone] (https://github.com/data2health/project-repo-template/issues/5)